OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-31.md

 ## Jeremiah 31:29

-“In those days people will no longer say, ‘The parents have eaten sour grapes, and the children’s teeth are set on edge.’
+“In those days, it will no longer be said, ‘The parents have eaten sour grapes, and the children’s teeth are set on edge.’

 ## Jeremiah 31:30